Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.en-gb.md

 ![app add label](images/01-app-add-label.png){.thumbnail}

 In this instance we add the label `group=A` to the AI Deploy app.
-A set of defaults labels is added to all AI Deploy apps:
+In addition to this, the 2 following labels are systematically added by default to each AI Deploy application:

 - `ovh/id` whose value is the ID of the AI Deploy app
 - `ovh/type` with value `app`, the type of AI resource

 > [!primary]
-> Labels prefixed by `ovh/` are reserved by the platform, those labels are overriden upon submission if any are provided.
+> These labels are prefixed by `ovh/`, meaning these are reserved by the platform.
+Those labels are overriden upon submission if any are provided.

 All the labels of an AI Deploy app are listed on the AI Deploy app details under **Tags**: